FUFUGUA/GorillaLoader/README.md

 GorillaInternal released!
 The menu and functions are working great.

-The use of a Directx level 9.0 or higher is required, so just type in -dxlevel 90 to the Team Fortress 2 launch options in Steam, or higher, for an example if you'd want to use directx 9.8, type in -dxlevel 98.
+The use of a Directx level 9.0 or higher is required since the menu is rendered on Directx9, so just type in -dxlevel 90 to the Team Fortress 2 launch options in Steam, or higher, for an example if you'd want to use directx 9.8, type in -dxlevel 98.

 --How to use